getsynq/fe-challenge/CHALLENGE.md

 5. How do you manage state in your components.
 6. What is your general approach and philosophy to developing FE systems and codebases.

+After you've completed the challenge, we'll review your solution and schedule a 90 minute follow-up interview to discuss your solution, and discuss your considerations and possible future improvements.

 ## Tips

 - Think about what frustrated you when working with wizards
 - Consider composition over inheritance
 - Think about error handling and edge cases
+- **You're welcome to (and even strongly encouraged to) use any of AI chats, AI agents or any other similar tools you have available in your day-to-day work.**